CarloHan/CarloHan.github.io/source/_drafts/Migrated-my-blog-from-AWS-to-Github.md

 </div>

 Although I have registered on GitHub more than 6 years, I did't really start using it until last year, then felt its convenience immediately.
 During the touch I got that GitHub provide a static site hosting service named GitHub Pages.
 With this service, you can host your site on 'github.io' domain or your custom domain fastly.
-The default site generator is JekyII.
+The default site generator on GitHub is JekyII.
 Of course there are a lot of open source generator which support GitHub Pages you can choose, such as my choice: Hexo.

 ## About GitHub Pages and Hexo